greenfield-innovation/reskinr/README.md

-# whitelabel
+# reskinr
-Whitelabel updates your styles without a code push or deploy.
+reskinr updates your styles without a code push or deploy.